Pille Pürg

-Pille Pürg (born 9 March 1972 in Tartu) is an Estonian actress, comedian and parodist.
+Pille Pürg (born 9 March 1972) is an Estonian actress, comedian and parodist.

+Early life and education

+Pürg was born in Tartu.
+She is known for her work in parody and comedy, including impersonations of well-known Estonian performers.

 Pürg graduated from Tartu Secondary School No. 5 in 1990.
 In 2012, she graduated from the Helsinki Theatre Academy with a degree in television and comedy acting.

+Career

 From 1991 until 2003, Pürg worked at Vanalinnastuudio in Tallinn as an actress and performance director.
 She later worked at the Old Baskin's Theatre in Tallinn as a contracted actress.
 Pürg works predominantly in Estonia, as well as in Finland.
 She has performed on comedy tours with Madis Milling and Henrik Normann since 2005.